 This is an any or all offering with no minimum offering amount.
-An escrow account has been established at Colorado Community First National Bank as required under Rule 419.
+No escrow account has been established.

 Our officers and directors are selling the common shares.
 No officer or director will receive no commission or other offering remuneration.
 All officers and directors will participate in the selling efforts.
 Those officers and directors are Raphael Solot and Fred Mahlke.
 Mr. Solot and Mr. Mahlke will be relying on the safe harbor in Rule 3a4-1 of the Securities Exchange Act of 1934 to sell Great Expectation's securities.